I had a great time appearing with Nancy Solari on her nationally syndicated radio show, Living Full Out!

 To accomplish your goals, you need to know how to set them.
 You can’t simply say, “I want” and expect it to happen.
 Setting goals is a process that starts begins with careful consideration of what you want to achieve and ends after a lot of hard work to actually do it.
 In between, there are series well-defined steps that transcend the specifics of each goal.
 Knowing these steps will allow you to formulate goals that you can accomplish.

-When business owner start looking for ways to attract more customers, what is the first thing that comes to mind?
+When business owners start looking for ways to attract more customers, what is the first thing that comes to mind?
 The internet, right?
 But before they start having conversations about SEO, SMO, and social media ads, they need to make sure they have fully optimized the free online marketing platforms available, like Google My Business.

 When digital platforms like Google My Business and Nextdoor are fully optimized phones start ringing, customers start showing up, and traffic increases on websites.